Luis Arraez Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.74 team ERA that ranks 20th among all MLB pitching staffs.
+- The Giants' 4.73 team ERA ranks 19th among all MLB pitching staffs.

-- The Giants rank 20th in baseball in home runs allowed (21 total, 1.5 per game).
+- The Giants rank 20th in baseball in home runs given up (22 total, 1.5 per game).

-- Webb (0-3 with a 6.35 ERA and 22 strikeouts in 17 2/3 innings pitched) gets the start for the Giants, his fourth of the season.
+- Wood (0-0) gets the start for the Giants, his third of the season.

-- In his most recent time out on Tuesday, the right-hander threw six innings against the Los Angeles Dodgers, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.